 Modern science shows that our sexual organization begins with our DNA and development in the womb, and that sex differences manifest themselves in many bodily systems and organs, all the way down to the molecular level . . . .
 Cosmetic surgery and cross-sex hormones can’t change us into the opposite sex.
 They can affect appearances.
 They can stunt or damage some outward expressions of our reproductive organization.
 But they can’t transform it.
 They can’t turn us from one sex into the other.

-We all strive to be happy—to feel comfortable in our own skin and to feel at peace with who we are as a person.
+We all strive to be happy, to feel comfortable in our own skin, and to feel at peace with who we are as a person.
 But gender dysphoria is an illness.
 As Catholics, we know that the only thing that brings true happiness is spiritual well-being and living and observing Christian tenants faithfully.

-Yet, society today demands that we believe that gender is fluid—that each person can and should all decide one’s gender, and that the world should just conform to our decisions.
+Yet, society today demands that we believe that gender is fluid—that each person can and should decide one’s gender, and that the world should just conform to our decisions.
 It does this to the detriment of the people who need help the most.
 The term “gender” has had its traditional meaning hijacked for ideological purposes.
 Despite afflicting a very small percentage of the population, the movement has gained so much momentum that it is often considered unfeeling, even “hateful,” to point out in charity any flaws in the transgender mentality.
-Yet as Christians, we are called to witness that biological sex is determined at conception and remains for us for the duration of life.
-Any other claim is akin to the “emperor with no clothes.”
+Yet as Christians, we are called to witness that biological sex is determined at conception and remains for the duration of life.